noor188/Caregiver-Management-Application/README.md

 ---

-A Caregiver Management Application where admins create users (caregiver/patien) and assigns caregivers to patiens
+A Caregiver Management Application where admins create users (caregiver/patient) and assigns caregivers to patients

 ## Features